The Frog Queen

-The Frog Queen (Hungarian: A békakirályné) is a Hungarian folk tale featuring the marriage between a human maiden and a husband in frog guise.
+The Frog Queen (Hungarian: A békakirályné) is a Hungarian folk tale featuring the marriage between a human maiden and a husband in frog guise, after she makes a vow to marry the amphibian to have access to water.

 The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband: a human maiden marries an animal that is a prince in disguise, breaks a taboo and loses him, and she has to seek him out.
 The story shares motifs with other tales of the region, like Serbian Again, The Snake Bridegroom, and Romanian Trandafiru, The Enchanted Pig and Enchanted Balaur: the heroine must search for her husband under a curse not to bear their child until he touches her again.